 Self Repurposing: Recycle, Redirect, Rebrand and Reinvent Yourself

-My pattern of looking ahead to the next opportunity to change things up continued, and when I heard that the 'airlines' were hiring in Vancouver in 1979, I could already see myself in an airline uniform.
+My habit of looking ahead to the next opportunity to change things up continued, and when I heard that the 'airlines' were hiring in Vancouver in 1979, I could already see myself in an airline uniform.
 I became a customer service agent for Canadian Pacific Airlines in 1979 and thought I had found my true calling.
-I was proud as a peacock and probably looked like one most days with my smart navy uniform, my 20th pair of pumps (this time navy) and the signature Canadian Pacific airline scarf adorning my neck.
+I was proud as a peacock and probably looked like one most days with my smart navy uniform, my shiny navy 20th and the signature Canadian Pacific airline scarf adorning my neck.

 After sharing with my instructor that my ambition was to become a top airline executive, he recommended I start at a small station at any number of the airports open across Canada.
 I could hardly wait to get started and I selected Fort Nelson, BC, for my first posting.
 I didn’t even know where Fort Nelson was!
 Needless to say, I was a little shell-shocked when I stepped off the plane in Fort Nelson in the middle of a blizzard in September.

 Many years and airline mergers later, plus 3 years operating my own travel agency business, I was awarded the position of Area Manager for Interior BC with Jazz Aviation, based in Kelowna, in 1995.
-I remained in this position for the next 20 years until I said farewell to Jazz in August 2015.
+I remained in this position for the next 20= years until I said farewell to Jazz in August 2015.
 I had been thinking about starting my own business for some time and felt that 27 years as an airline manager was long enough.
-I did a great deal of personal and professional development and transitioning during my long service airline career, but one thing I never changed was to make sure that my professional image was perfect, 24-7.
-My drive, discipline and desire to help others succeed was relentless, as was my own personal determination to succeed.
+Rather than take a little break, I opened my image consulting business a month later.

 For my entire adult life, I have always been conscious of not only my image but also the image that others portray at work and in the community.
 Portraying a positive and polished image took me extra time, preparation and constant refining.
 I must admit that it occasionally felt like a huge effort to be stage-ready every single day, but I rarely took a short cut or a chance that I didn’t have my best self on display.

-After all these years, I think my continual effort to be the best version of myself has become my trademark and that it very much contributes to my success.
+After all these years, I think my continual effort to be the best version of myself has become my trademark and brand.
 I believe that my image is still what attracts others to strike up a conversation or friendship with me and it is why my clients at Jennifer Grant International hire and trust me to help them enhance their image and advance their success .
 I have no flip-flops this time around, I am extremely confident in what I do.